 In the 2019 Legislative Session, the Utah Legislature passed an "Affordable Housing Modifications" bill, Senate Bill 34, which encourages local communities to plan for housing for residents of all income levels, and coordinate that housing with transportation as well as chose three to four "menu" options of strategies to pursue in order to further Moderate-Income Housing goals.
-These plans must be reported annually to the Department of Workforce Services, which also administers CDBG to the AOGs.
+This menu was updated in H.B.
+462. These plans must be reported annually to the Department of Workforce Services, which also administers CDBG to the AOGs.
 For more information on S.B.
 34 visit www.wfrc.org/public-involvement/governmental-affairs/